MizaGBF/GBFAP/readme.md

 ### Changing the canvas/window size
 The following must be changed:
-* `player.js`: CANVAS_SIZE near the top.
+* `player.js`: `CANVAS_SIZE` near the top.
 It's size of the underneath canvas, i.e. the internal resolution, if you will.
-* `view/cjs_npc_demo.js`: Also CANVAS_SIZE near the top.
+* `view/cjs_npc_demo.js`: Also `CANVAS_SIZE` near the top.
 It must be the same as in `player.js`.
-* `css/style.css`: Under canvas-container (The player size, what's visible on the page) and cjs-npc-demo (Must be equal to CANVAS_SIZE).
+* `css/style.css`: Under canvas-container (The player size, what's visible on the page) and cjs-npc-demo (Must be equal to `CANVAS_SIZE`).

 ### createjs patch
-The project uses a more recent version of createjs than GBF, and must be hotfixed to work with GBF animation files.
+The project uses a more recent version of [CreateJS](https://createjs.com/) than GBF, and must be hotfixed to work with GBF animation files.
 It can be found in `index.js`, look for `hotfix_createjs`.
 There is also a small change included to allow the bounding box feature.

 ### Cross-Origin
-When fetching assets from an external source (such as a Proxy), the Cross-Origin value must be set in `hotfix_createjs` (see above).
+When fetching assets from an external source (such as a Proxy), the Cross-Origin value is set to `anonymous` in `hotfix_createjs`.
-It's automatically set if you set `const LOCAL = false;` in `index.js` but, if you encounter cross-origin issues, this is where to look for.
+It's automatically set if you set `const LOCAL = false;` in `index.js` but, if you encounter cross-origin issues with `const LOCAL = true;`, this is where to look for.

 ### Others
 * `tester.py` is used to look for specific calls in animation files, to check for crashes.